BachkarTeju/Bachkar-Tejashri/README.md

 # Hey there, I'm [Tejashri Bachkar]👩🏻‍💻,👋

-       A ambitious & determined student of GCOERA.focusing on my passion of Software developer👩🏻‍💻.
+<h6></h6> A ambitious & determined student of GCOERA.focusing on my passion of Software developer👩🏻‍💻.
 I have a sufficient knowldge of java, machine learning,c++.
 Diligent professional with Bachlor of engineering in 🖥️.
-I like to collaborate on open source 👯 and solving real world problems.
+I like to collaborate on open source 👯 and solving real world problems.</h6>

 ## Things I am passionate about
 * java 🤖
 * machine learning ❤️